TCHouseOwl/sevenconceptsmedia.github.io/index.md

 # Welcome to Seven Concepts Media

-We publish concise, practical print‑on‑demand books.
+We provide concise, practical print‑on‑demand books.

 ## Available Titles